 Implemented a second set of commit parameters in the client and a new configuration file parameter named

 batch_job_periodparameter defines the time slot during which batch jobs typically run.
-This allows the client to automatically switch between the two sets of commit parameters based on the value of the audit timestamp.
-This enhancement will improve performance during batch periods, and particularly when using low values for the commit parameters during daytime hours.
+This setting allows the client to automatically switch between the two sets of commit parameters based on the value of the audit timestamp.
+This enhancement will improve performance during batch periods, particularly when using low values for the commit parameters during daytime hours.

 Added the ability for the client to override the parameter

 COMMIT DURING IDLE DATABASEin the Engine control file by using the